 - The library encourages faculty to utilize its reserve system to maintain copyright law compliance.
-Scanning documents and posting them in a Blackboard course requires copyright clearance.
+Scanning documents and posting them in a D2L course requires copyright clearance.
 The library will assist faculty in acquiring copyright clearance, but will not pay the copyright fees.
 The library will pay the copyright fees for material that follows the designated library reserves process and mechanisms.

 Tips for maintaining copyright compliance in your classes and work:

 - Directly link to an article, image, or web page in one of the library's subscription databases rather than reproducing it on your website.
 This page explains the process of linking directly to a full-text article in one of the library's databases.
-Or you can download/save the article from a library database and make it available via your Bb site.
+Or you can download/save the article from a library database and make it available via your D2L site.